|Board of Directors | Executive Officers | Committee Composition | Governance Guidelines | Global Standards of Business Conduct|

 11. Meetings of the Board

-The Board meets regularly on previously determined dates and conducts special meetings called by the Chairman or the President or on the written request of any two directors.
+The Board meets regularly on previously determined dates and conducts special meetings called by the Chairman, the Lead Director or on the written request of any two directors.

 12. Board Meeting Agendas

-The Chairman establishes the agenda for each Board meeting in coordination with the lead director.
+In consultation with the Chairman, the Lead Director approves the agenda for each Board meeting.
 Agenda items that fall within the scope of responsibilities of a Board committee are reviewed with the chairperson of that committee.
 Board members are encouraged to suggest items for inclusion on the agenda.
 Directors are also free to raise subjects at a Board meeting that are not on the agenda for that meeting.

 13. Board Materials Distributed in Advance